 Tennessee Small Businessman Wins National Award

 The Dave Jones Leadership Award, first given in 2015, honors towing operators who demonstrate leadership, innovation, vision, tenacity, and experience.
-The recipient is chosen by the Jones family of Dave Jones Services, Casselberry, FL.
+The Jones family of Dave Jones Services, Casselberry, FL, chooses the recipient each year.
 Collins is the ninth winner of the Jones award.
 Jones, who died in 2013, was also a founder of Tow Times magazine.

-Michael McGovern, president of Tow Times magazine, was on hand in Chattanooga, Tennessee, to give Collins the award during the Tennessee Tow Show.
+Michael McGovern, president of Tow Times magazine, was on hand in Chattanooga to give Collins the award during the Tennessee Tow Show.
 He sees a parallel between Collins and Jones.

 “Jimmy's background is remarkably similar to that of Dave Jones.
 From a small body shop in a tiny, rural east Tennessee town, Jimmy expanded his business to towing and now has a fleet of trucks, including a rotator, based in a large, state-of-the-art facility,” McGovern said.
 “Like Dave Jones, he applied his business prowess to his state towing association, serving as a founder and past president.
 Jimmy personifies a Dave Jones Leadership Award recipient."